 The course takes place over four days.
 Each day covers a mix of lectures and student presentations.

-Successful completion of FIN521
+Successful completion of FIN521 or equivalent.

 Selected articles from the following volumes:

 Eckbo, B. Espen (ed.), 2007, Handbook of Corporate Finance: Empirical Corporate Finance, Volume 1, (Elsevier/North-Holland Handbook of Finance Series), ISBN: 978-0-44-4508980.

 Eckbo, B. Espen (ed.), 2008, Handbook of Corporate Finance: Empirical Corporate Finance, Volume 2, (Elsevier/North-Holland Handbook of Finance Series), ISBN: 978-0-44-4530905.

 Constantinides, Geaorge M, Milton Harris and Rene Stulz (eds.), 2013, Handbook of the Economics of Finance, Volume 2A, (North-Holland Handbooks of Economics Series).
 ISBN: 978-0-44-453594-8.

 Lo, Andrew W. and Robert C. Merton (eds.), Annual Review of Financial Economics, Vol. 1 - 12.
 (Annual Reviews, Palo Alto, Calif.)

 Foundations and Trends in Finance, Vol. 1-12.
 (NOW Publishers, Inc.)

 Professor Espen B. Eckbo, Tuck School of Business, Dartmouth College (USA)